khan4019/angular-interview-questions/README.md

 ## Understand Your Current Level
 The most important step to understand yourself.
 If needed improve your skill, strength and confidence.
-If you don't feel confident about anything, do a favor tjo yourself by googling and spend few minutes to read some blog or youtube videos.
+If you don't feel confident about anything, do a favor to yourself by googling and spend few minutes to read some blog or youtube videos.
 And then check which level you are in terms of your angular skills.

 * If you can create a angular app by using angular-cli or any other seed.
-Also understand component, module, pipes, service, etc. you can consider yourself in the beginners level.
-If you don't have any clue what I am talking about, watch this [video](https://www.youtube.com/watch?v=rOr1r1rSZQ8) and become beginners level.
+Also understand component, module, pipes, service, etc. you can consider yourself in the beginners' level.
+If you don't have any clue what I am talking about, watch this [video](https://www.youtube.com/watch?v=rOr1r1rSZQ8) and get into beginners' level.
 * If you have full functional app that is deployed somewhere and/or published code in github and you understand detail about routing module breakdown, unit test, architecture, etc., you can consider yourself in intermediate level angular developer.
 * If you master in lazy loading, AOT, custom directive, deployment configuration, etc. you can put yourself in the expert level.
 * Rest of the people are either angular blind or angular rock star.